sahib/misc/performance/5_concurrent.rst

 * Benchmarks before committing your atrocities.
 * Always make sure to use proper synchronization.
+* Avoid having to synchronize by not sharing memory.
 * Don't use more go routines than you need.
 * Avoid false sharing.
 * Avoid contention & starvation.